-Apple’s Siri: the only search engine you’ll need
+Apple’s Siri: The only search engine you’ll need

 Apple’s challenge here is to tie all these relationships up in such a way as to keep everybody personally private, while yielding actionable real-time insights that may help improve the search service and ensure it makes appropriate recommendations.

-- A more privacy-focused service will figure out how to assess all this information on a different basis, without those kinds of insights.
-I imagine this might work by gathering differential privacy-protected data about any exchange into like families and analysing a much larger database of similar interactions to identify the signs of a successful deal.
+- A more privacy-focused service will figure out how to assess all this information on a different basis without those kinds of insights.
+I imagine this might work by gathering differential privacy-protected data about any exchange into like families and analyzing a much larger database of similar interactions to identify the signs of a successful deal.

-The aim could be that AI/Siri eventually becomes intuitive enough to understand not just basic things like what service a searcher wants, but also to handle more challenging criteria, such as which of the nearby service providers will be most able, available and amenable to the request.
+The aim could be that AI/Siri eventually becomes intuitive enough to understand not just basic things, such as what service a searcher wants, but also to handle more challenging criteria, such as which of the nearby service providers will be most able, available, and amenable to the request.

 World-changing tech challenges